1996 IGA Tennis Classic

-The 1996 IGA Tennis Classic was a women's tennis tournament played on indoor hard courts at The Greens Country Club in Oklahoma City, OK.
-It was part of Tier III of the 1996 WTA Tour.
+The 1996 IGA Tennis Classic was a women's tennis tournament played on indoor hard courts at The Greens Country Club in Oklahoma City, Oklahoma in the United States.
+It was part of the Tier III category of the 1996 WTA Tour.
 It was the 11th edition of the tournament and was held from February 20 through February 25, 1996.
-Second-seeded Brenda Schultz-McCarthy won the singles title.
+Second-seeded Brenda Schultz-McCarthy won her second consecutive singles title at the event.